 Various locations

-Good news for parents, for kids who won't stop climbing the furniture—there are a tonne of indoor rock climbing centres in Sydney that are kid-friendly.
+Good news for parents, for kids who won't stop climbing the furniture—there are a ton of indoor rock climbing centres in Sydney that are kid-friendly.
 Honourable mentions include Climb Fit Sydney, Sydney Indoor Climbing Gym and Northern Beaches Rockhouse.

 Entertainment Park